 Visitors are welcome to explore the Museum at their own pace.
-An average visit can take about two hours.
+An average visit can take at least two hours.

-The historical exhibition has three parts: the Day of 9/11, Before 9/11 and After 9/11.
+The historical exhibition has three parts, exploring the day of 9/11, before 9/11 and after 9/11.
 It tells the story of what happened on 9/11, including the events at the World Trade Center and the Pentagon and the story of Flight 93.
 The exhibition explores the background leading up to the events and examines their aftermath and continuing implications.

 The memorial exhibition, which is named In Memoriam, commemorates the lives of those who perished on September 11, 2001, and February 26, 1993, and provides visitors with the opportunity to learn about the men, women and children who died.

 Download the Museum Guide (PDF) for a general overview of what you can expect to see on your visit.
-Check the Information Desk during your visit for audio tours information.
+Check the Information Desk during your visit for audio tour information.

 Download the Museum Guide for Children (PDF) to help visitors 8 to 11 years old understand the history of the World Trade Center, what happened on 9/11 and how the site has been rebuilt.
-Note: Guide does not include the Museum’s historical exhibition, September 11, 2001.
+The guide does not include parts of the historical exhibition.

 "Facing Crisis: America Under Attack"